NY Forfeiture Case Takes Off on Russian Intrigue

 Entering these materials into the court docket Tuesday, a New York federal judge called the evidence “highly probative, if not indispensable, to proving the alleged activities that purportedly threatened the integrity of the American financial system.”

-Prosecutors here brought the underlying case after members of a Russian criminal organization purportedly raided the Moscow offices of U.S. hedge fund Hermitage Capital Management in 2007.
+Prosecutors here brought the underlying case in connection to the 2007 raid of a U.S. hedge fund’s offices in Moscow.

-As alleged by then-U.S. Attorney Preet Bharara, the perpetrators used the stolen corporate identities of Hermitage’s companies to make fraudulent claims for tax refunds, then funneled their “ill-gotten rubles” into expensive New York real estate.
+According to charges unsealed by then-U.S. Attorney Preet Bharara, members of a Russian criminal organization used the stolen corporate identities of Hermitage Capital Management to make fraudulent claims for tax refunds, then funneled their “ill-gotten rubles” into expensive New York real estate.

 The case took off when prosecutors received a Russian criminal case, sealed and bound in twine, from Nikolai Gorokhov, an attorney for onetime Hermitage auditor Sergei Magnitsky.

-Both lawyer and client met tragedy in the intervening years.
+Both lawyer and client met tragedy in the years after the Hermitage raid.

 On March 21, 2017 — the same day prosecutors formally moved to admit the Russian criminal case files that he provided — Gorokhov tumbled from his apartment and sustained severe head injuries.
-Magnitsky meanwhile died two years after the Hermitage raid, under mysterious circumstances in a Moscow prison.
+Magnitsky had been dead eight years by then, under mysterious circumstances in a Moscow prison.

 On the same day Congress passed the Magnitsky Act, attempting to punish Russian officials tied to the 37-year-old auditor’s demise, Russia enacted a ban against then-U.S. Attorney Bharara.